- K-9 Program

 The Monterey Park Police Department Canine Unit was established in 1980.
 It was one of the first canine units in the San Gabriel Valley.
-Currently, there are three canine teams assigned to the unit.
+Currently, there are two canine teams assigned to the unit.
 All teams are assigned to the Patrol Division.

 Our canine teams are an important part of daily law enforcement operations.
 They are trained in handler protection, searching techniques, article searches, and narcotics detection.
 The deployment of a canine team can save hours of time for police officers.
 A canine team can search quickly and effectively, resulting in increased officer safety, the apprehension of suspects, and a greater level safety for the community.
 Our canine teams have effectively apprehended dangerous suspects, located evidence, and recovered narcotics which were hidden by drug dealers.